hobbyquaker/hm2mqtt.js/README.md

 * RPC methods can be called via `<name>/rpc/<iface>/<command>/<callId>` and respond to `<name>/response/<callId>` (JSON encoded Array as payload)

+### ReGa (Homematic variables and programs)

+To receive changes from ReGa you have to set `--rega-poll-interval` and/or `--rega-poll-trigger`.
+`--rega-poll-trigger` can be set to e.g. `BidCoS-RF:50.PRESS_SHORT`, then a polling is done whenever this virtual button is pressed.
+This is meant to create a "pseudo push mechanism" where a program on the ccu reacts on variable changes and presses this virtual button.

+Variables and Programs are published to `<name>/status/<variableOrProgramName>` and can be set by sending a message to `<name>/set/<variableOrProgramName>`.
+Publishing `true` or `false` to a program activates/deactivates the program.
+To start a program publish the string `start`.

 ## License

 MIT (c) 2017 [Sebastian Raff](https://github.com/hobbyquaker)